intelsdi-x/snap-integration-kubernetes/run/kubernetes/README.md

 3. [Snap in Tribe mode](#3-snap-in-tribe-mode)

 ### 1. Getting started
 To run Snap in Kubernetes and start examples below you need to have Kubernetes cluster set up.
-If you do not have Kubernetes cluster you can go to GCE section [TODO:link] to start new Kubernetes cluster on GCE with Snap as telemetry solution.
+If you do not have Kubernetes cluster you can go to [GCE section](https://github.com/intelsdi-x/snap-integration-kubernetes/run/gce/README.md) to start new Kubernetes cluster on GCE with Snap as telemetry solution.
-First step is to download Snap repo.
+First step is to download this repo.
 All of the needed files are in the `snap-integration-kubernetes` directory.
 ```sh
 $ git clone https://github.com/intelsdi-x/snap-integration-kubernetes/
 $ cd ./snap-integration-kubernetes
 ```

 #### a) Running Snap in Kubernetes - CPU collector plugin example
-To run Snap in Kubernetes pods create daemonset from manifest file `snap-integration-kubernetes/run/kubernetes/snap/snap.yaml` presented below.
+To run Snap in pod create daemonset from manifest file `snap-integration-kubernetes/run/kubernetes/snap/snap.yaml` presented below.
 ```sh
 apiVersion: extensions/v1beta1
 kind: DaemonSet